Save on your Mortgage

-Some folks just can't make extra payments.
-But it's important to note that most mortgage contracts allow additional payments at any time.
-You can benefit from this provision to pay extra on your mortgage principal when you get some extra money.
-Here's an example: five years after moving into your home, you receive a very large tax refund,a very large legacy, or a cash gift; , you could pay this money toward your loan principal, resulting in huge savings and a shorter loan period.
-Unless the mortgage loan is very large, even modest amounts applied early can produce huge savings over the duration of the loan.
+It may not be possible for you to pay more every month or even every year.
+But you should remember that most mortgages allow additional payments at any time.
+You can benefit from this rule to pay down your mortgage principal when you get some extra money.
+Here's an example: five years after moving into your home, you receive a very large tax refund,a very large inheritance, or a cash gift; , you could pay a portion of this money toward your loan principal, resulting in significant savings and a shortened payback period.
+For most loans, even this relatively modest amount, paid early in the loan period, could offer huge savings in interest and in the duration of the loan.

 Do you have a question regarding a mortgage program?